18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 mybettingsites.co.uk is an independent professional comparison site supported by referral fees from the sites which are ranked on this site.
 The sites and information we present are from companies from which mybettingsites.co.uk receives compensation.
 This compensation may impact the rankings of the sites.
 Other factors, including our own opinions, your location, and the likelihood of signing up, may also impact how the ranking of the sites appears to a particular user. mybettingsites.co.uk cannot and does not present information about every betting/casino site or betting/casino site offer available.

-A Goliath bet is a form of multiple bet which consists of 247 bets over eight different selections.
+A Goliath bet is a form of multiple bet which consists of 247 bets involving eight different selections.
 It has 28 doubles, 56 trebles, 70 four-fold accumulators, 56 five-fold accumulators, 28 six-fold accumulators, eight seven-fold accumulators and one eight-fold accumulator.
 Although it has a significantly higher stake than a traditional accumulator, it does make a return more likely.
+Need more information on what a Goliath Bet is?
+Don’t worry as we have you sorted with a beginners guide explaining a Goliath Bet and also providing you with examples of such a bet from bookmakers.

-When you place a Goliath bet, you are placing 247 bets on eight different selections.
-A £1 win-only Goliath bet would, therefore, cost a hefty £247.
+When you place a Goliath bet, you’re making 247 individual bets across eight selections.
+This means a £1 win-only Goliath bet would come with a total cost of £247.

 Doubles28